My Native Deodorant Review – Is their Coconut & Vanilla bar the best natural deodorant?

 - Not an antiperspirant.
 (Most natural deodorants aren’t.)

-I’ve been seeing natural deodorants pop up in subscription boxes and ads so much lately that I wanted to find out more.
-I did some research and found that cleaner alternatives to commercial deodorants are on the rise, including brands that boast eco-friendly ingredients, natural fragrances, and even sustainable approaches to their packaging.
+I’ve been seeing Native natural deodorant pop up in subscription boxes and ads so much lately that I wanted to find out more.
+I did some research and found that cleaner alternatives to commercial deodorants are on the rise, including brands that boast eco-friendly ingredients, natural fragrances from essential oils, and even sustainable approaches to their packaging.

 But what really matters is whether the deodorant works!
-Investing in a deodorant that doesn’t do its job just plain stinks.
+Investing in a natural deodorant brand that doesn’t do its job just plain stinks.
 (Literally.)

-One of the most popular brands I came across (both online and at my local Target) is Native.
-Native makes an aluminum-free, coconut-oil-based solid deodorant stick that uses the science of probiotics to gently curb odor.
+One of the most popular brands I came across (both online and at my local Target) is Native’s deodorant.
+Native makes a coconut-oil-based and aluminum-free deodorant stick that uses the science of probiotics to gently curb odor.
 (They also have formulas specifically for sensitive skin.)
 You can try Native as a one-time purchase ($12), or subscribe to receive a new bar every 1-4 months ($10.00 per shipment).

 Read on to see what I thought and decide if Native deodorant is right for you.
 Don’t forget to check out our list of personal care subscriptions recommended by our readers!